gabrielboucher/PPiFlatSegmentedControl/README.md

 *Note: When you initialize the control you have to pass a Block with the behaviour when any segment has been selected*

-#### Important Extra
+#### Important Extra: Awesome Icons
-If you want to use Awesome Font you must add this font into your App Info.plist.
+The examples shown use FontAwesome library, you can add to your project using its Pod.
+Remember to add this font into your App Info.plist.
 Edit your app's Info.plist to contain the key:
                     "Fonts provided by application" (UIAppFonts).

                     <key>UIAppFonts</key>